Creating a budget for your monthly expenses is an essential step toward financial stability.

 Now that you have categorized your expenses, it’s time to evaluate your spending.

-Make sure to include a category for savings to plan for future expenses, such as a down payment on a house or a vacation.
+Could you make sure to include a category for savings to plan for future expenses, such as a down payment on a house or a vacation?

 Sticking to your budget is the most crucial part of budgeting.